-Coronavirus caseload in Washington region hits record for 16th day
+Smithsonian museums, zoo to close as coronavirus caseload in D.C. region hits record for 16th day

 D.C.’s 213 new infections Thursday lifted its seven-day average to 167 daily cases, approaching the record of 194, set May 6.
 The city also reported two new fatalities.

-Virginia and Maryland — as well as several of Maryland’s most populous jurisdictions — have reimposed pandemic-related restrictions in recent days.
-D.C.
-Mayor Muriel E. Bowser said Wednesday that she would impose new restrictions “soon” to combat the rise in cases.
+Counterdemonstrators also attended, with the two sides engaged in yelling and fights that police were forced to break up.

+Police say 302 sworn officers in the 3,800-member department have tested positive for the coronavirus since March 24.
+One officer has died.
+As of Tuesday, 38 officers were out with positive coronavirus tests, and an additional 85 were quarantined out of precaution.

-While numbers continue to rise in the Washington region, the spike in cases has been lower than in much of the country.
+While coronavirus infections continue to rise in the Washington region, the spike in cases has been lower than in much of the country.
 On Thursday, only Vermont, Maine and Hawaii had a seven-day average caseload lower than that of Virginia and D.C., although Maryland’s rate was higher.

-Amanda D. Castel, a professor of epidemiology at the George Washington University Milken Institute School of Public Health, said current successes are partly the result of measures for travel, mask-wearing and testing that were put in place earlier in the pandemic.
+Amanda D. Castel, a professor of epidemiology at George Washington University Milken Institute School of Public Health, said current successes are partly the result of measures for travel, mask-wearing and testing that were put in place earlier in the pandemic.

 Maine, for example, did well controlling the virus over the summer and required quarantining with ample testing available, she said.
 Hawaii had strict travel measures, Castel said.